Enet/russian-router/README.md

     /* Actually this option is always transformed to function.
     If false, processing is disabled.
 If true, router sorts routes by priority.
-    Also could be given function, that sorts or filters match objects. */
+    Also could be given function that sorts or filters match objects. */
     processMatchObjects: true
 };
 ```